 Since 1974, the Institute of Material Science’s Industrial Affiliates Program (IAP) has provided technical materials analysis services and convenient access to resources at the Institute of Materials Science (IMS) to assists industry with short-term, materials-related research, development, characterization and production projects.
 The IAP is generally an annual membership for industry, though individual fee-for-service requests are welcomed and a good way to get to know our capabilities.
 The Program supports economic development of industry in the state and surrounding region.
 Your membership fee provides access to essential scientific and technical resources of our IMS faculty, leveraging a deep understanding of materials, engineering, and processing coupled with some of the best characterization laboratories in the world, to help industry solve their technical material challenges.
 A sample of our facilities and instrumentation utilized to solve industry problems include:

-- Electron Microscopy: 7 high-performance FEI TEM and SEM instruments.
+- Electron Microscopy: 7 high-performance Thermo Fisher Scientific TEM and SEM instruments.

 - Chemical Composition: GC/MS, FTIR, Raman, NMR, XPS, HPLC.